 Tea was introduced into Europe from China with the expansion of trade in the 1600’s and was a great novelty to people used to drinking only beer, wine and posset - milk curdled with wine, ale or vinegar.

 At first tea was advertised as medicinal and was supposed to cure everything from gout to various social diseases.

-Tea, coffee and chocolate became popular in Britain in the first half of the 1700s.
+Tea, coffee and chocolate became popular in Britain in the first half the 1700's.
 The earliest silver teapots, before about 1730, were pear-shaped.
 "Bullet-shaped", almost spherical teapots were popular from 1730 to about 1750 when the first British porcelain teapots became available.
-Silver teapots were rarely produced until about 1770 when drum-shaped, and later oval, teapots became popular.
-These remained popular until the 1800s when most teapots were rectangular.
+Silver teapots were rarely produced from that date until about 1770, when drum shaped, and later oval, teapots became popular.
+These remained popular until the 1800's when most teapots were rectangular.

-  Although tea was costly – a pound of tea cost £3 10s in 1660, a year’s wages for a maid – it became very popular, particularly as an after-dinner drink, prepared personally by the lady of the house.
+Although tea was extremely expensive – a pound of tea cost £3 10s in 1660, a year’s wages for a maid – it became very popular, particularly as an after dinner drink, prepared personally by the lady of the house.